 Supplemented water refers to water delivered from infrastructure.
 A water supply scheme owner is granted a licence depending on whether they own the storage or distribution infrastructure.
 A resource operations licence (ROL) is granted to owners of head works infrastructure such as dams and weirs.
 A distribution operations licence (DOL) is granted to the owner of any diversion infrastructure used to further distribute water, such as pipes to an off-stream channel, if they are not owned by the ROL holder.

 A supplemented water allocation holder wishing to arrange a seasonal water assignment requires the consent of the ROL holder in every case.
 For water allocations that are also distributed by a DOL holder, the seasonal water assignment rules in an operations manual will state when the consent of the DOL holder is also required.
-The Department of Natural Resources, Mines and Energy (DNRME) has no involvement in managing or approving these temporary trades.
+The Department of Regional Development, Manufacturing and Water has no involvement in managing or approving these temporary trades.

 Unsupplemented water supply

 Unsupplemented water is surface water or ground water that is not reliant on infrastructure to store or distribute water.
 However, this water is still sustainably managed by the department.
 As unsupplemented water supply is highly variable throughout Queensland, a seasonal water assignment can only be undertaken in areas where a water plan, water management plan or water sharing rules contained in the Water Regulation 2016 allows for it to occur.
 When applying for a seasonal water assignment, applicants should read the relevant rules and liaise with their local business centre to arrange the assignment.

 The holder of an unsupplemented water allocation, a seasonal water assignment notice or water licence may apply for a seasonal water assignment.
 The process involves: